nyl-auster/drunkenpanda/README.md

 If something seems to go wrong :
 * Have you run npm install ?
+* Do you need to run NODE_ENV=development npm start instead of npm install ?
 * Check nodejs server is running and listening on an open port
 * Check neo4js is running and listening on an open port
 * Check redis server is running and listening on an open port